-Location: Quinta do Lago, Almancil; Loulé municipality; GPS Coordinates (decimal degrees): 37.035242 N, -8.027176 W; Grade: easy; Type: out & back signposted trails; Lenght: 6300 meters/ 3.9 miles; Average Completion Time: 3.0 hours; Best Time to Visit: all year round; Activities: nature walks; cycling; birdwatching;
+Location: Quinta do Lago, Almancil; Loulé municipality; GPS Coordinates (decimal degrees): 37.035242 N, -8.027176 W; Grade: easy; Type: out & back signposted trails; Lenght: 6300 meters/ 3.9 miles (out & back); Average Completion Time: up to 2.5 hours; Best Time to Visit: all year round; Activities: nature walks; cycling; birdwatching;

+Shortly after, you’ll reach a small lake covered by reeds, where – depending on the time of the year – it is possible to observe a broad array of aquatic birds that include notable species such as the Purple Swamphen, the Glossy Ibis and the Little Bittern (please check the list here).
+A bird hide will provide unobstructed panoramas of the lake, a place which is also inhabited by terrapins native to Portugal.
 Surrounding the lake, in the distance you’ll also see the famous “luxury Algarve villas” of the exquisitely landscaped Quinta do Lago, one of the top luxury destinations in Europe.
-Further on, in the shadows of a large carob tree, there is a small tank complex built by the Romans around the 2nd century AD in order to produce a special condiment, called ‘garum‘, very popular at the time, which was prepared from the fermented intestines of fishes.
-After wondering if there was a strong correlation between the ultimate demise of the Roman Empire and the culinary taste of its citizens, you can either make the pleasant way back or converge with the Ludo Trail to observe flamingos strolling quietly in the salt pans.
+Further afield, in the shadows of a large carob tree, there is a small tank complex built by the Romans around the 2nd century AD in order to produce a special condiment (called ‘garum‘), very popular at the time, which was prepared from the fermented intestines of fish.
+After wondering if there was a strong correlation between the ultimate demise of the Roman Empire and the culinary taste of its citizens, you can either make the pleasant way back, or converge with the Ludo Trail to observe flamingos strolling quietly in the saltpans.

 Quinta do Lago & Ria Formosa Natural Park: Recommended Outdoor Activities